neofright/scrape-plex-albumart/README.md

 This allows you to manually merge the directory trees and you can decide if you want to overwrite files etc.

 For my use case - I just copy this album art tree to my iPod over USB.

+## Usage:
+Change the contents of the `baseurl` and `token` variables and run the script.
+It is completely barebones with no args and nothing is printed to stdout.